 Give a simple word like “right” to a traditionally schooled 5-year-old child, and a child nurtured in Montessori.
 The former would find it difficult to read as in traditional schools; alphabets are introduced before phonics.
 The latter is introduced to the sound of letters; therefore, can easily use the phonogram family logic that “igh” makes the sound “i” as in ice cream.
 With that in mind, the child reads the word ‘rrr—iii—t (right).’

 The method equips the child with a power that makes them self-sufficient with exceptions and a few sight words that don’t follow phonic sounds.
-It also helps them become explorers of books and knowledge with the thirst for more and more.
+It also helps them become explorers of books and knowledge with a thirst for more and more.

 How to Practice Phonics at Home?